-Goldman Sachs Group Inc. (GS) President and Chief Operating Officer Gary Cohn was in the hot seat last night at the Friends of the High Line Spring Benefit, supporting the park built on elevated railroad tracks along Manhattan’s far West Side.
+Goldman Sachs Group Inc. (GS:US) President and Chief Operating Officer Gary Cohn was in the hot seat last night at the Friends of the High Line Spring Benefit, supporting the park built on elevated railroad tracks along Manhattan’s far West Side.

 On stage to accept an award on behalf of the company, Cohn was seated right behind the lectern.
 This meant that whenever someone spoke, he, too, was captured on the giant projection screens around the room, in his gray suit and pink tie with sea horses on it.

 While Occupy Wall Street protests were taking place across the U.S. yesterday, Cohn managed to smile and look interested through speeches by Sarah Jessica Parker and Darren Walker, an officer at the Ford Foundation who spoke of the importance of High Line programs for the 5,000 public-housing residents who live next to the park.